 County: Joseph County

-LOCATION: Wenatchee Ridge is more dry then nearby Chane and Northwood Counties by a long ways.
-It falls within the rain shadow of nearby Chase mountains to the west.
-It is located south of Monitor and northwest of Republic.
-The Apache River is located down the ridge from town and is to the east.
+LOCATION: Monitor is more dry then nearby Chane and Northwood County by a long ways.
+It falls within the rain shadow of nearby mountains to the west.
+It is located on the Apache River and sits within a valley known as the Apache River Valley.